 "When students set goals," Hendrickson adds, "they often push themselves beyond what they normally are capable of doing."

+System Easy to Implement The secret,

-The secret, Hendrickson says, is
+Hendrickson says, is

 allowing alumni and parents to assist teachers in accomplishing their goals and focusing on activities essential for program success and growth.
 Here's an overview his system: